unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 - Client secret for the bot
 - Directory (tenant) ID

-We recommend that you copy these values into a text file, using an application like Notepad.
+We recommend that you copy these values into a text file, using an application like Notepad and save the file regularly.
 We will need these values later during deployment.

 ### Graph API Access App Registration
 The QBot API service in turn calls Graph API to retrieve information like the questions asked, and conversations within a channel.
 This App Registration is used to authenticate these Graph API calls.